Tips To Solve Statements & Assumptions Questions

 1. The customers normally accept the recommendation of the shop owner.

-Solution: Here, in the passage, the author has described the scene where a shopkeeper is telling the customer to buy ‘Y’ out four other products due to its superior technology.
+Solution: Here, in the passage, the author has described the scene where a shopkeeper is telling the customer to buy ‘Y’ out of four other products due to its superior technology.

-I. The customers normally accept the recommendation of the shop owner. ⇒ If the customer did never accept the recommendation of shopkeeper then why would shopkeeper recommend something?
+I. The customers normally accept the recommendation of the shop owner. ⇒ If the customer did never accept the recommendation of the shopkeeper then why would the shopkeeper recommend something?
 Here, the shopkeeper is recommending that means customers normally accept that.
 Hence, it follows.

 II.
-Use of latest technology is supposed to ensure better quality standards ⇒ A customer buys a product because it’s quality is good over others.
+Use of the latest technology is supposed to ensure better quality standards ⇒ A customer buys a product because its quality is good over others.
 And, technology if the latest is superior over others in doing a specified task more efficiently than one with obsolete technology.
 So, this assumption also follows.